 Lessons from my Multicultural class

-In my multicultural class we each had to select a topic that is focused on multicultural issues that has bearing in our personal life and future work with clients.
+In my multicultural class we each had to select a topic that is focused on multicultural issues which has bearing in our personal life and future work with clients.
 As an immigrant minority it is a benefit to myself and to those I come across to be able to live harmoniously with people of all racial backgrounds stemming from a place of knowledge, strength, reasonable trust, tolerance, and forgiveness.
 However, I am learning this task is a personal choice that takes rigorous work and faith.
 Nevertheless, I admit its result in my life is invaluable and satisfying; causing a rippling positive effect in the collective consciousness.

 Moreover, as a future mental health counselor being culturally competent and sensitive is a matter of great service and value.
 And from reading our class book by Sue and Sue I agree that multicultural competence cannot occur without us students confronting our harmful and detrimental attitudes about race, gender, and sexual orientation.
 Therefore, I am appreciative and grateful that my education and training as a future mental health counselor at Southwestern College encourages me to work above the cognitive and objective domain.
 For this reason above all else I am learning self-exploration and reflection to be an integral building block of future counselors.